vishalsanjeevuni/WeatherStream-Pipeline/docs/architecture.md

-# Weather Data Pipeline Architecture
+# WeatherStream Pipeline Architecture

-This document provides a detailed overview of the architecture of the weather data pipeline.
+This document provides a detailed overview of the architecture of the WeatherStream Pipeline.

 ## System Components